fiqhzim/Netflix_Titles_Tableau_Analysis/README.md

-This project is to build an interactive dashboard using Tableau Desktop with Netflix Titles Dataset
+This project is to build an interactive dashboard using Tableau Desktop with Netflix Titles Dataset.
+The dashboard provides insights into Netflix titles, including the number of titles by type, country, and year.
+It also shows the distribution of titles by rating and genre, allowing users to explore the data visually.